Experiments FAQs

 Currently, our A/B Testing’s probabilistic models do not support multivariate analysis.
 Meaning you can’t run an experiment on multiple variables (at the moment).
 We’re still evaluating our options to make this possible in future.
 If this is something you’re keen for us to work on next, make sure to mention it here, which’ll help us prioritise our roadmap.

-But for now, you have two routes you can take to tackle this request:
+You have two routes you can take to tackle this request:

-2. You could encode the modification of multiple parameters in your game with a single config key.
+You could encode the modification of multiple parameters in your game with a single config key.
 And then create a single experiment with this config key (up to total 4 variations).
 This way, you can test various combinations on the variants in your experiments, and try to find the optimal combination.
 Please note, you won’t see how the two parameters interact with each other, as the statistical analysis won’t have any information about this.

 How are offline users treated?

 Before we talk about offline users, here’s how our SDK works.
 Our SDK boots up after a new user opens your game (and provides necessary permissions).
 It gets working before their first session starts, so that it can fetch details of the specific test to which we assign that user.
-But we need our backend server to do this.

 If the user is offline in their first session, we can’t assign that player into an experiment until they're back online (that’s when our backend servers place them into an experiment and send the values to their device).